 Planning on getting engaged soon?
 Heading out to pick out a ring with that special someone?
+Want a true surprise proposal hidden in a majestic box?
 Be sure to consider alternative metals before you move forward.
 Gone are the days of plain silver and gold bands — there are some super trendy metals currently in demand that we think are more than engagement- and wedding-worthy!
 From out-of-this-world meteorite to sword-forged stainless steel, check out our seven picks for wedding ring metals after the jump.

 Aptly named meteorite is extremely old — about four billion years — and landed on the planet straight from outer space, which gives it the appeal it deserves.
 The crystal pattern the meteorite develops from its slow cooling process makes it one of the most unique metals on the world galaxy.
 Imagine finally wedding your partner with a ring that literally came from the heavens!